 The Kinetic was the stretchiest model in our review, offering incredible freedom of movement.

 In addition to an excellent range of motion, the Kinetic Plus has one of the best feeling interior fabric of any model in our review.
 It feels amazingly soft, even against bare skin.
 This fabric is more of a wicking fabric, whereas the interior materials of most rain jackets are primarily designed to protect the waterproof membrane, which has been sandwiched inside.

 The pocket design of the Kinetic Plus is no frills.
-It sports two front pockets, which split the difference between being more comfort-focused (lower) and more function focused (higher and out of the way of a waist belt).
+It sports two front pockets, which split the difference between being more comfort-focused (lower) and more function-focused (higher and out of the way of a waist belt).
 While we would like to see such an activity-focused model sport even higher pockets, the pocket design doesn't interfere with a harness.
 Its zippers are low enough profile to minimize any discomfort you might get from a pack's hip belt.
-The pockets are mesh lined and cozy on your hands, but if left open, can acquire water on the inside.
+The pockets are mesh-lined and cozy on your hands, but if left open, can acquire water on the inside.

 The Kinetic Plus is plenty suitable for most outdoor activities, as it's a jacket that will handle backpacking, hiking, ski touring, and alpine rock climbing.

 We appreciate the included stuff sack, which performs reasonably well in compressing the model down.
-Several other rain jackets included stuff sacks that are near twice as big as they need to be, something that makes it easy to pack, but doesn't minimize the volume it takes up in your pack.
+Several other rain jackets included stuff sacks that are nearly twice as big as they need to be, something that makes it easy to pack, but doesn't minimize the volume it takes up in your pack.

 should be a strong consideration.
-It's not the best model for spending extended periods of time in heavy downpours, where this model would consistently wet out a bit faster than similarly priced models.
+It's not the best model for spending extended periods in heavy downpours, as this model would consistently wet out a bit faster than similarly priced models.
 However, for more active endeavors where rain is a possibility, its breathability, athletic fit, sweet hood design, and cozy feel make it an excellent choice.